nida78/wp-wiki-tooltip/README.md

 2. Options and Settings page: set styling of tooltips
 3. Options and Settings page: enable and style thumbnails
 4. Integrate the plugin by shortcodes in Posts and Pages
+5. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form
-5. See nice and helpful tooltips
+6. See nice and helpful tooltips

 # Changelog

+## 1.6.0
+*Release Date - January 30th, 2016*

+* the plugin comes with a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin that helps users creating the shortcodes
+* some new graphical assets have been added to support high-DPI displays (aka ‘retina’) and Right-to-Left languages

 ## 1.5.1
 *Release Date - December 30th, 2015*